splorp/tersus/readme.md

 Tersus is an exercise in publishing template minimalism.

 Why create yet another theme?
-As clean and stripped down as some themes are, we wanted to prune things a bit further.
+Well, as clean and stripped down as some themes are, we wanted to prune things a bit further.

 Tersus was originally named Simplicity — a term that described exactly what the project was all about.
 However, that was prior to the discovery of a [WordPress](http://wordpress.org/) theme already using that very name.
 After a brief discussion, several Latin terms were bandied about as replacements.
 Tersus (which means ‘clean, neat, or cleansed’) seemed to fit the bill rather nicely — and here we are.